Over 100 years of The Camping and Caravanning Club

 More and more people are taking to the road to experience the freedom camping and caravanning brings.
 Currently the membership stands at 730,000 and over 3 million campers experienced the Clubs quality Club Sites and 1,300 smaller Certificated Sites throughout the UK.

-The Club's Travel Service offers campers both European and Worldwide travel, sending over 65,000 people a year to its summer campsites in over 12 different countries, along with its Winter Sun sites and rallies for low season camping.
-It also offers tours to European and Worldwide destinations including Italy, Greece, Iceland, the USA, Canada, New Zealand and Argentina.
+The Club's Travel Service offers campers across Europe, sending over 65,000 people a year to its summer campsites in over 14 European countries, along with its Winter Sun sites and rallies for low season camping.
+It also offers tours to European destinations including Italy, Greece, Iceland.

 Since turning 100 years old the Club has instigated a number of new initiatives.
 National Camping and Caravanning Week was created in the centenary year to set a record for the most people camping and caravanning at one time.
 In 2008, the audited figure for number of people camping out overnight was 96,000